 She also talked about another horse she owns that is a 3 year old Irish Sport Horse / TB cross.
 He had never been on a trailer ride off the farm and she needed to take him to the vet.
 “He loaded perfectly…he came off easy..no problem,” she shared.
 “Everybody was pretty impressed!
 They couldn’t believe that he’d never been trailered before.
 He did great!”

-The reverse load trailer from Double D Trailers is surely a great option if you are looking for a trailer that will be safe, low-stress, and comfortable for your horse.
-If you’d like to learn more about the buying and design process, please don’t hesitate to reach out to Brad with your questions.
+The Safetack Reverse load horse trailer from Double D Trailers is a great option if you are looking for a trailer that will be safe, low-stress, and comfortable for your horse.
+To learn more about the buying and design process, reach out to Brad with your questions.